secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ### Parental Leave
 Below is the information related to South Africa's statutory leave policies.
 Please note that team members hired in South Africa are hired via Remote (PEO) and you should always check with Remote first for the most up to date information.

-To initiate your parental leave, submit the dates via PTO by Roots under the Parental Leave category.
+To initiate your parental leave, submit the dates via PTO by Deel under the Parental Leave category.
 This will prompt the Absence Management team to process your leave.
 You can find out more information about our Parental Leave policy on the [general benefits page](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 If you are eligible to for GitLab's parental leave, your payments will be made up of payments from UIF and then supplemented up to 100%.

-Please submit the dates of your leave in PTO by Roots by selecting the `Parental Leave` option.
+Please submit the dates of your leave in PTO by Deel by selecting the `Parental Leave` option.
 The Absence Management team will contact you with more information.
-Once you send your parental leave notification in PTO by Roots, the Absence Management team will notify Remote.
+Once you send your parental leave notification in PTO by Deel, the Absence Management team will notify Remote.
 Remote will then get in touch with you to explain the UIF payment claim process.

 ## Spain